prabhurajendran-14/RENEWABLE-HYDROGEN-OPTIMISATION/README.md

 # Renewable-Powered Hydrogen Electrolyser Optimisation

 ## Overview
-This project implements a constrained optimisation framework for scheduling a hydrogen electrolyser powered by variable renewable energy.

-The objective is to maximise hydrogen production while respecting operational constraints such as ramp-rate limits and renewable availability.
+This project develops a constrained optimisation framework for scheduling a hydrogen electrolyser powered by variable renewable energy over a 24-hour horizon with 5-minute resolution.
+The model maximises hydrogen production while respecting operational constraints including renewable availability, power bounds, and ramp-rate limits.

 Two optimisation strategies are implemented:

-- Objective 2: Smoothness-aware optimisation using ramp penalties (λ sensitivity analysis)
-- Objective 3: Cost-aware optimisation under time-varying electricity prices
+Objective 2 (Smoothness-aware optimisation): maximises hydrogen production while penalising ramping behaviour through a λ sensitivity analysis.

+Objective 3 (Cost-aware optimisation): incorporates a time-varying electricity price signal to minimise cost per unit hydrogen while maintaining operational smoothness.

+The framework demonstrates how operational, economic, and physical constraints can be integrated into a structured optimisation-based control strategy.

 ## Problem Formulation
 The optimisation problem is solved over a 24-hour horizon with 5-minute resolution.